 Our kidneys are supposed to get rid of any excess uric acid from our bloodstream.
 However, sometimes our kidneys do not function properly, which results in elevated levels of uric acid in the blood.

-If you are experiencing any type of joint pain including knee pain, it is best to see a professional.
-At Longevity Pain Management, we have doctors who can help you deal with your knee pain and help you lead a comfortable life.
+It is best to see a professional if you are experiencing any type of joint pain, including knee pain.
+At Oklahoma Pain Doc, we have doctors who can help you deal with your knee pain and help you lead a comfortable life.